 Around 430 BC, cannabis appeared plentifully in the texts of Herodotus, whose writings support the ritualistic use introduced by the Scythians.
 In this way cannabis became a ritualistic and recreational tool for the ancient Greek, and roughly 200 years later hemp rope was recorded in Greece.

-By 400 BC, marijuana had effectively planted its seed all over the world.
-It is even more likely that marijuana was being used long before there were records of it, too.
-By the time that marijuana had made it from Asia, to Africa and then to Europe, it was beginning to become a major agricultural tool for humans.
+By 400 BC, cannabis had effectively planted its seed all over the world.
+It is even more likely that cannabis was being used long before there were records of it, too.
+By the time that weed had made it from Asia, to Africa and then to Europe, it was beginning to become a major agricultural tool for humans.

 The very first record of the invention of hemp paper occurred in China in 100 BC.
 Not long afterwards, the Vikings took hemp rope and seeds to Ireland and began taking advantage of its industrial uses there.
 By 900 AD, the Arabs were learning techniques to make industrial materials out of hemp.

 Sufi master Sheik Haydar used the plant in Persia and, following his personal use of the plant, mystic devotees began using it as a spiritual aid.
-In this way marijuana made its way throughout the area, into Bahrain, Iran, and Syria.
-Not long after this, Ethiopian pipes containing cannabis were found, suggesting that marijuana had travelled to most of Africa
+In this way weed made its way throughout the area, into Bahrain, Iran, and Syria.
+Not long after this, Ethiopian pipes containing cannabis were found, suggesting that weed had travelled to most of Africa.

 Reefer madness and prohibition

-The expansive history of marijuana’s medical, spiritual, and industrial uses somehow led to the beginning of prohibition in the early 1900s.
+The expansive history of cannabis medical, spiritual, and industrial uses somehow led to the beginning of prohibition in the early 1900s.
 It began in the USA, and the prohibition movement spread across the world.
-Marijuana became one of the most “dangerous” drugs, and government propaganda against cannabis was enormous.
+Weed became one of the most “dangerous” drugs, and government propaganda against cannabis was enormous.